lsst/templates/project_templates/square_pypi_package/{{cookiecutter.name}}/docs/dev/development.rst

 Development guide
 #################

-This page provides procedures and guidelines for developing and contributing to {{cookiecutter.pypi_name}}.
+This page provides procedures and guidelines for developing and contributing to {{cookiecutter.name}}.

 Scope of contributions
 ======================

-{{cookiecutter.pypi_name}} is an open source package, meaning that you can contribute to {{cookiecutter.pypi_name}} itself, or fork {{cookiecutter.pypi_name}} for your own purposes.
+{{cookiecutter.name}} is an open source package, meaning that you can contribute to {{cookiecutter.name}} itself, or fork {{cookiecutter.name}} for your own purposes.

-Since {{cookiecutter.pypi_name}} is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory's aims.
+Since {{cookiecutter.name}} is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory's aims.
 For that reason, it's a good idea to propose changes with a new `GitHub issue`_ before investing time in making a pull request.

-{{cookiecutter.pypi_name}} is developed by the Rubin Observatory SQuaRE team.
+{{cookiecutter.name}} is developed by the Rubin Observatory SQuaRE team.

 .. _GitHub issue: https://github.com/lsst-sqre/safir/issues/new